 Sometimes known as “divorcing” your parents, emancipation consists of taking yourself away from the legal control of your parents and having yourself treated like your own person in the eyes of the law.
 If you want to enter into a contract, file a lawsuit, or get married while you are under 18, you may need to file for emancipation.

 The Dallas, TX emancipation attorneys at The Queenan Law Firm can tell you more about your rights and what emancipation can do to help in your case.
-Contact our law offices to schedule a free consultation and learn more about how emancipation can help you make your own legal, educational, and healthcare decisions.
+Contact our law offices to schedule a consultation and learn more about how emancipation can help you make your own legal, educational, and healthcare decisions.
 Our number is (817) 476-1797.

 The Benefits of Emancipation in Texas